 And that's one thing to think about, but a much more concrete version is that there were tons of false suspects who got floated by the internet, which led to tons of targeted harassment.

-It's almost a miracle that no civilians were killed as is in the manhunt in.
+It's almost a miracle that no civilians were killed, as is, in the manhunt and everything.

 The police after action report makes very strong points of saying that one of the main things that needed improvement, I've mentioned this already, was the weapons discipline.